AshIndigo/Feather-Watch-App/README.md

 # Feather-Watch-App

-Proived BLE functionality to a feather watch
+Provides the BLE functionality to a feather watch